alekszreyes/104/README.md

 ```

 ## Abstract Class

-An abstract class has a pure virtual function.
-The compiler enforces that the abstract class cannot be directly
-instantiated and any class that descends from it must implement
-(override) the pure virtual implementation
+*Lecture notes p.
+94*

+Of course, if a class has one or more pure virtual functions in it, the class cannot be instantiated.
+Such a class is called an abstract class.
+No object can be created from an abstract class.

 ```c++
 #include <iostream>